hannaostling/cv-website/README.md

 - Image sizes are optimized for performance
 - No third-party **state** libraries used – everything is kept simple and modular using native React hooks
 - Recommendations are visible on the web version but excluded from PDF export to keep the CV concise
+- Local data is used as fallback when Firestore data is unavailable or offline

 ## 🚀 Deploy with FTP